-1. Recurrent strep throat
+1. Recurrent or chronic tonsillitis or strep throat

 3. Tonsil stones